combust/mleap-docs/core-concepts/transformers/index.md

 Transformers offer a basic building block to executing machine learning pipelines.
-A transformer takes data from a data frame, transforms it using some operation and outputs one or more new fields to back to the data frame.
+A transformer takes data from a data frame, transforms it using some operation and outputs one or more new fields back to the data frame.
 This is a very simple task, but is at the core of the Spark, Scikit-learn, MLeap and Tensorflow execution engines.